segabor/OSCCore/README.md

 # OSCCore

-This is a tiny module that implements [OpenSoundControl](http://opensoundcontrol.org/spec-1_0) protocol in pure Swift.
+OSCCore is a cross-platform [OpenSoundControl](http://opensoundcontrol.org/spec-1_0) implementation in pure Swift.
+It is aimed to run on various platforms, including embedded systems like Raspberry Pi.

+Current development is done on macOS but tested on Linux/amd64 as well.

 ## Version history